 The university seeks to ensure the safety of its students, faculty, staff, and visitors, safeguard its academic programs, preserve its academic research and protect its facilities in the event of an emergency.
 This policy defines the process for closing all or part of the university as well as expectations for university employees and students.
 It establishes requirements to maintain operational continuity and recovery when a change in operating status is necessary.
 It also establishes the policy and procedures for compensating employees for absences and work during an emergency closing, in compliance with Virginia Department of Human Resources Management Policy 1.35.

-Delayed opening/early closing: The modification of normal operating hours for non-essential employees.
+- Delayed opening/early closing is the modification of normal operating hours for non-essential employees.

-Essential Employee: An employee whose assigned job duties and responsibilities are considered critical to maintaining the essential operations of the university when changes in operating status occur due to an emergency event.
+- An Essential Employee is an employee whose assigned job duties and responsibilities are considered critical to maintaining the essential operations of the university when changes in operating status occur due to an emergency event.
 Employees designated as essential are needed to meet the immediate needs of repair and restoration, student care, academic programs, research programs, and/or general operations.

-Emergency Event: Any event, natural or man-made, with the potential to create unsafe conditions, cause injuries or deaths, disrupt operations, cause physical or environmental damage, and/or close the university.
+- An Emergency Event is any event, natural or man-made, with the potential to create unsafe conditions, cause injuries or deaths, disrupt operations, cause physical or environmental damage, and/or close the university.
 Examples include but are not limited to: severe weather, radiological event, hazardous spill, civil disturbance or public health threat.

-Essential University Operations: Those operations defined in the university’s emergency response plan as essential for the response to, the recovery from or the continuation of critical operations in an emergency event.
+- Essential University Operations are operations defined in the university’s emergency response plan as essential for the response to, the recovery from or the continuation of critical operations in an emergency event.

-Grace Period: A maximum of up to two hours past the start of the normal or altered scheduled work day to report to work.
+- Grace Period is the maximum of up to two hours past the start of the normal or altered scheduled work day to report to work.

-Non-Essential Employee: An employee whose assigned job duties and responsibilities are not critical to maintaining the essential services of the university when normal university operations are disrupted as a result of an emergency event.
+- A Non-Essential Employee is an employee whose assigned job duties and responsibilities are not critical to maintaining the essential services of the university when normal university operations are disrupted as a result of an emergency event.

-Non-Exempt Employee: An employee covered by the Fair Labor Standards Act (FLSA) who is entitled to overtime pay for hours worked over 40 during a work week.
+- A Non-Exempt Employee is an employee covered by the Fair Labor Standards Act (FLSA) who is entitled to overtime pay for hours worked over 40 during a work week.
 Exempt or non-exempt status is documented in an employee’s position description.

 IV.
 Closing Policy